 “All evidence to the contrary,” I said.
 “And I don’t appreciate you making me out to be hypersensitive to my grandmother.”
 I dropped my voice in imitation of him.
 “I told her a hard truth she didn’t want to hear.”

-My anger had a hold of me now, and when he opened his mouth to try and get a word in, I barreled right over him.
-“There’s a difference between being straight forward and being an asshole, and telling me, in anger, that I can’t take care of myself was a dick move, and you know it.
+My anger had a hold of me, and when he opened his mouth to try and get a word in, I barreled right over him.
+“There’s a difference between being straightforward and being an asshole, and telling me, in anger, that I can’t take care of myself was a dick move, and you know it.
 And it wasn’t a hard truth, by the way.
 Trust me, I get reminded twenty times a day that my leg is my weakness, but it doesn’t make me helpless.
-You’ve never seen me in a fight.
+You’ve never seen me in a fight, Jakob.
 I’m vicious.
-Take my leg out, and I will rip out your jugular with my teeth if you come close enough.”
+Go for my leg, and I will rip out your jugular with my teeth if you come close enough.”

 You could have knocked me over with a feather.
 I had hurt Jakob Larson’s feelings.
 And now he was apologizing for how he reacted.
 I could never tell Nina about this.
-Her head would get so big that she wouldn’t be able to walk through doorways anymore.
+Her head would get so big that she wouldn’t be able to fit it through doorways anymore.

 “I’m not ashamed of you,” I said.